AndersDeath/diary2/000-current.md

 # 31 Januar - Mittwoch - Berlin - 498 Tag der Einwanderung

 So, here we are.
-We left keys from Prinzenallee
+We left keys from Prinzenallee and moved finally to a new flat.
+It's really cool.